seager123/Mern--website-E-commerce/README.md

 --- 🔐 User Login & Register (connected to backend with validation)
 - 🛍️ Product List with Category Filter (Men, Women, Kids)
-- 🛒 Add to Cart
+- 🛒 Add to Cart (frontend only)
-- ✅ Checkout Page
+- ✅ Checkout Page (frontend only)
 - 🔎 Breadcrumb Navigation
 - 🖼️ Latest Collection Section on Homepage
 -
 - - ## 🧠 What I Did in This Project

-✔️ Built full frontend UI using React and Tailwind CSS
+✔️ Built full frontend UI using React and CSS
 ✔️ Implemented routing using React Router
 ✔️ Created Login/Register forms and connected to backend via Express
 ✔️ Used MongoDB to store user and product data